Step 1

 DEC-2026-0119 added replicas without adjusting pool limits.
 The binding constraint from DEC-2026-0042 was still in effect.
 Root cause identified in minutes using the decision chain.

-No. AI may suggest decision-worthy moments or topics; humans author every decision entry.
+No. AI can help suggest or summarize context, but humans author and own decision accountability.